Tutorial | Governance basics#

 Govern an evolving project#

-Review the governance rules of future Dataiku items#
+Review the governance settings of child items#

 Add a child item to a governed project#